aliyun/terraform-provider-alicloud/website/docs/index.html.markdown

 * `ecs_role_name` - "The RAM Role Name attached on a ECS instance for API operations.
 You can retrieve this from the 'Access Control' section of the Alibaba Cloud console.",

-* `region` - This is the Alicloud region.
-It must be provided, but it can also be sourced from the `ALICLOUD_REGION` environment variables.
+* `region` - This is the Alibaba Cloud region.
+Default to `cn-beijing`.
+  It can also be sourced from the `ALICLOUD_REGION` environment variables.

 * `account_id` - (Optional) Alibaba Cloud Account ID.
 It is used by the Function Compute service and to connect router interfaces.
   If not provided, the provider will attempt to retrieve it automatically with [STS GetCallerIdentity](https://www.alibabacloud.com/help/doc-detail/43767.htm).